-Anapnoe Yoga as Journey of awakening reflects my own life journey.
+Anapnoe Yoga as a Journey of awakening reflects my own life journey.

-Before I started practising Yoga, being an introvert, sensitive and artistic person- I looked for my own wholeness desperately in relationships, substances and a self-destructing life that lead me to alienation from myself: I was depressed.
-At that time I was teaching ballet classes to children and had a ceramics studio in the small Island in Greece where we live.
-I met yoga, back in 1992.
-It was when I first travelled to India in Banaras, and then began practising yoga at home with a book during my first pregnancy.
+Before I started practicing Yoga, being an introverted, sensitive, and artistic person- I looked for my own wholeness desperately in relationships, substances, and a self-destructing life that led me to alienation from myself: I was depressed.
+At that time, I was teaching ballet classes to children and had a ceramics studio on the small Island in Greece where we live.
+I met yoga back in 1992.
+It was when I first traveled to India in Banaras and then began practicing yoga at home with a book during my first pregnancy.

-At that time Yoga was just physical for me, I knew my body from my life experience as a dancer, I liked to move, and felt good when I practised but I wasn’t aware of the spiritual aspects of it.
+At that time, Yoga was just physical for me; I knew my body from my life experience as a dancer, I liked to move and felt good when I practiced, but I wasn’t aware of the spiritual aspects of it.
 It just felt balancing to me.
 Until one day, on the mat, realized that I was going to get sick if I didn’t get myself together.
 So I-adamantly- decided to change my life, to go for the light.

-So I practised and I liked to breathe and my body started feeling well, so my diet changed, I quit smoking cigarettes, I quit drinking, quit eating meat.
+So I practiced, and I liked to breathe, and my body started feeling well, so my diet changed, I quit smoking cigarettes, I quit drinking, and quit eating meat.
 Everything happened very organically.
-Whatever was not serving the process of clearing, was dropping off my life.
-Same happened with situations and people I hanged out with: everything that didn’t encourage my new path just faded peacefully away.
+Whatever was not serving the process of clearing was dropping off my life.
+The same happened with situations and people I hung out with: everything that didn’t encourage my new path just faded peacefully away.

-I would practice for long, 4-5 hours and holding poses for a long time, sometimes having big emotional experiences out of these practices and I will push myself through the muscular tension but only with the intention to get stronger and more flexible.
-During those practices I became the observer of my own emotions and begun to witness them, It was then I understood that yoga is not about the asana postures but that the practice of yoga is a path out of suffering through understanding and observing the kleshas.
-At that time I started my Zen meditation practice and studies and I began to have glimpses of connection to something divine, to trust life and myself.
+I would practice for long, 4-5 hours and hold poses for a long time, sometimes having big emotional experiences out of these practices, and I will push myself through the muscular tension but only with the intention of getting stronger and more flexible.
+During those practices, I became the observer of my own emotions and began to witness them.
+It was then I understood that yoga is not about the asana postures but that the practice of yoga is a path out of suffering through understanding and observing the kleshas.
+At that time, I started my Zen meditation practice and studies, and I began to have glimpses of connection to something divine, to trust life and myself.

-Then the boom of yoga came to Greece and I did my first teacher training with the intention of having a certificate and deepening my skills as an instructor.
-I chose to focus myself on the practice, and teaching of yoga only.
-So I let go the ceramic atelier and opened a small Yoga studio at home, only 6-8 students will fit in.
-I would teach at my my place and drive around the island at different times a day to teach in every Gym, community space and private houses.
+Then the boom of yoga came to Greece, and I did my first teacher training with the intention of having a certificate and deepening my skills as an instructor.
+I chose to focus myself on the practice and teaching of yoga only.
+So I let go of the ceramic atelier and opened a small Yoga studio at home; only 6-8 students will fit in.
+I would teach at my place and drive around the island at different times of day to teach in every Gym, community space, and private house.
 I would drive for hours.
-I was teaching seventeen to twenty hours a week for eleven years, and practising myself.
-When I look back at that time, I can only tell you that the strength and the will that is innately available to us is immeasurable.
+I was taught seventeen to twenty hours a week for eleven years and practiced myself.
+When I look back at that time, I can only tell you that the strength and the will that is innately available to us are immeasurable.

 Embodying is embracing, incorporating and integrating everything that is the now, the present moment.

-I began to investigate trauma and observe its patterns- on and off the mat- and how trauma gets stored and lives in the body-mind and pollutes our lives.
-I started working very specifically with the chakras and (the Yogic Chakra system that underlies this science): the Chakras are energetic vortexes or centres in the body that physiologically are connected to specific glands and influence particular parts of the body-mind, relate to specific emotional issues and aspects of our life.
+I began to investigate trauma and observe its patterns – on and off the mat – and how trauma gets stored and lives in the body-mind and pollutes our lives.
+I started working very specifically with the chakras and (the Yogic Chakra system that underlies this science): the Chakras are energetic vortexes or centers in the body that physiologically are connected to specific glands and influence particular parts of the body-mind, related to specific emotional issues and aspects of our life.

-According to the traumas we have lived in our lives, these wounds create imprints and patterns that unbalance these energetic centres-either making them too active or too passive- and influencing our behaviour, choices and reactions and therefore blocking our ability to respond to life and move forward with ease, experience joy and inner peace.
+According to the traumas we have lived in our lives, these wounds create imprints and patterns that unbalance these energetic centers – either making them too active or too passive – and influencing our behavior, choices, and reactions and therefore blocking our ability to respond to life and move forward with ease, experience joy, and inner peace.

 This conscious evolution begins with ourselves as individuals but ultimately opens ourselves to the collective through our personal Self-realization.
-It allows us to experience that yoga is not about enlightenment but about becoming more kind, more truthful, more joyful , conscious and more loving here in this life, where we are now.
-And this is how the individual transforms the collective and is our sole possibility and responsability to better this world.
+It allows us to experience that yoga is not about enlightenment but about becoming more kind, more truthful, more joyful, conscious, and more loving here in this life, where we are now.
+And this is how the individual transforms the collective and is our sole possibility and responsibility to better this world.

 The practice of yoga teaches us that there is no separation, only connection.
 If we change ourselves and embody love and light the world will change and reflect that light and love.

-In 2011, I founded Yoga Shala Paros in the Cyclades Islands- as a sacred space -and begun to teach the Integral Chakra Flow: Anapnoe Yoga as a journey of awakening, healing empowerment, as moving meditation.
+In 2011, I founded Yoga Shala Paros in the Cyclades Islands – as a sacred space -and began to teach the Integral Chakra Flow: Anapnoe Yoga as a journey of awakening, healing empowerment, and moving meditation.
 Anapnoe Yoga is a yoga of awakening, an invitation to wake up, to get strong, to release the tension, to move into vulnerability.
 To let go.

-In Chakra Vinyasa we look more willingly, more closely and compassionately at some of the patterns that impact our choices and our ability to be in present time.
-This journey begins to develop self-confidence, intuition, self-love, compassion and makes a shift in our perception as individuals within the collective.
+In Chakra Vinyasa, we look more willingly, more closely, and compassionately at some of the patterns that impact our choices and our ability to be in present time.
+This journey begins to develop self-confidence, intuition, self-love, and compassion and makes a shift in our perception as individuals within the collective.

 I wish you aim your life feels eternal,